2020 World Series: Dodgers

 Due to the COVID-19 pandemic, Los Angeles mayor Eric Garcetti advised fans not to gather for large celebrations.
 Nevertheless, many fans took to the streets of Los Angeles, lighting off fireworks and taking over street intersections, in areas such as Pico Boulevard, Broadway and Figueroa Street before being dispersed by police.
 The day after the World Series, the Dodgers released a statement regarding a public victory parade, stating any celebration would be postponed.
-In lieu of a rally, the Dodgers set up a drive-through holiday festival event.
-The event, which was held from November 27 through January 3, featured a light show, LED video displays, fake snow and interactive displays honoring the Dodgers World Championship and celebrating the holidays.
-When the Dodgers went to go face the Washington Nationals in July 2021, the team visited the White House and President Joe Biden to honor, and celebrate their World Series victory.
+The parade never would happen as Los Angeles did not lessen up their COVID-19 restrictions until well into the 2021 season.
+When the Dodgers went to go face the Washington Nationals in July 2021, the team visited the White House and President Joe Biden to honor and celebrate their World Series victory.